Vanaub22/Factastic/README.md

-## Factastic - A Fun Fact Sharing Application

-Factastic is a dynamic fact-sharing application where users can share, upvote, confirm sources, downvote, and like facts.
-The app is built with React.js, HTML5, CSS3, and Supabase.

 # Factastic - Fact-Sharing App

 Factastic is a dynamic fact-sharing application where users can share, upvote, confirm sources, downvote, and like facts.
 The app is built with React.js, HTML5, CSS3, and Supabase.